I need Full Stack:

 FAQ

 In traditional desktop computing, operating systems and applications run directly on employees' physical desktops.
-In contrast, VDI centralizes the processing power and desktop management on servers in data centers.
+In contrast, VDI (Virtual Desktop Infrastructure) centralizes the processing power and desktop management on servers in data centers.
 Users connect to these virtual desktops through a network connection.
 This approach improves security due to centralized data storage, simplifies software deployment, updates, and scaling.
 Also, it is the ability to access desktops from a wider range of devices.

 Kateryna joined the IT industry 3 years ago.
 Reviewing B2B software and related frameworks, she concluded that the best-in-class programs need well-built teams and started to write about tech teams scaling.
 Her natural habit to improve texts and search for alternative visions comes from working at the publishing house in early youth.